Centerville, Iowa: Education

 The school district serving Centerville is the Centerville Community School District.
 It consists of Centerville High School, Howar Middle, Lakeview Elementary, Central Ward Elementary all located in Centerville.
-Central Ward Elementary closed in 2020 when classes were moved to Lakeview Elememtary.
+Central Ward Elementary closed in 2020 when classes were moved to Lakeview Elementary.

 The first Centerville High School graduate—and the one and only graduate from the Class of 1876—was Jennie Drake, the daughter of former Governor of Iowa Francis M. Drake.
 The first African-American graduate was Joseph Edwin Herriford, a graduate from the Class of 1885.

 College

 Centerville is the home of the Centerville Campus of Indian Hills Community College, a two-year community college, that was established in 1930 as Centerville Junior College, later known as Centerville Community College.
 On October 1, 1970, the college became the Centerville Campus of Indian Hills Community College when it merged as an Iowa Area XV Community College, which has its main campus located in Ottumwa, Iowa, known as the Ottumwa Campus of Indian Hills Community College.
 In 1970 the present Centerville Campus of Indian Hills Community College was built on North First Street in Centerville, Iowa.